Clinical-Genomics/development/docs/production/back-up-production-env.md

-# How to push to production?
+# How to back-up a conda environemnt in production?

 ... and rollback if things go haywire!

-## Create envrinment file
+## Create an environment file

 Take a snapshot of the current conda env!
 Go to `~/servers/resources`: